-During the years ended July 31, 2023 and 2022, the Company had related party transactions with the following individuals and companies related by way of common directors or shareholders:
+During the years ended July 31, 2024 and 2023, the Company had related party transactions with the following individuals and companies related by way of common directors or shareholders:

 - C.F.
 Mineral Research Ltd. ("CF Minerals") a private company owned by the Cantex Chairman.
 CF Minerals provides heavy mineral geochemistry services to the Company, as well as storage of samples and supplies. - Kel-Ex Development Ltd. ("Kel-Ex") a private company owned by the Cantex Chairman.
 Kel-Ex provides administration, payroll and office services to the Company, as well as some shared exploration costs and equipment rentals. - Element 29 Ventures Ltd. ("Element 29") a private company owned by the Cantex CEO.
 Element 29 provides geological consulting services and equipment rentals to the Company. - FourIrons Consulting ("FourIrons") a private company owned by the Cantex CFO.
 FourIrons provides financial consulting services to the Company. - Metalex Ventures Ltd. ("Metalex") a publicly listed company with common directors and management.
-Metalex shares office space with Cantex and thus have certain shared expenditures which get re-billed on a cost-recovery basis.
+Metalex shares office space with Cantex and thus have certain shared expenditures which get re-billed on a cost-recovery basis. - Dimac Consulting ("Dimac") a private company owned by Kathrine MacDonald, a Director of the Company.
+Dimac provided administrative and consulting services to the Company.